 AOR™ guarantees that all ingredients have been declared on the label.
-Contains no gluten, nuts, peanuts, sulphites, mustard, dairy, eggs, shellfish or any animal byproduct.
+Contains no nuts, peanuts, sulphites, mustard, dairy, eggs, shellfish or any animal byproduct.

 Take 3 capsules daily or 2 capsules twice daily with meals of your choice, or as directed by a qualified health care practitioner.

+patients undergoing long-term corticosteroid treatment), or if you are pregnant or breastfeeding.
 Consult a health care practitioner prior to use if you have gastrointestinal lesions/ulcers, are taking anticoagulant agents, anti-inflammatory agents or other enzyme products, are having surgery, or if you have nausea, fever, vomiting, bloody diarrhea or severe abdominal pain.
 Consult a health care practitioner for prolonged use.
 Discontinue use and consult a health care practitioner if symptoms (e.g. digestive upset, diarrhea) occur, worsen, or persist beyond 3 days.
 Hypersensitivity/allergy has been known to occur in which case discontinue use.
 Consumption with alcohol, other drugs or natural health products with sedative properties is not recommended.
-Do not use if you have an immune-compromised condition (e.g. AIDS, lymphoma, patients undergoing long-term corticosteroid treatment), or if you are pregnant or breastfeeding.
+This product has been in contact with soy, and it contains corn, wheat and gluten; do not use if you have such allergies.

 The information and product descriptions appearing on this website are for information purposes only, and are not intended to provide or replace medical advice to individuals from a qualified health care professional.
 Consult with your physician if you have any health concerns, and before initiating any new diet, exercise, supplement, or other lifestyle changes.